intmus/inttheory19-20/_11-further-part-writing/d1-tonalsequences.md

 {% include abc-example.html number="1" abc=ex1 %}

 ### Conclusions

-When describing melodic sequences to another person, we do not usually define the overall pattern itself.
-We assume that the reader is looking at the music and therefore can see the entire first iteration.
-Instead, we focus our description on *how the pattern is transposed*, not on describing the intervals within the *initial* segment.

 With this in mind, it should be fairly easy to incorporate the terms abovein your description of the pattern because each term is used in a similar manner to previous units.
 - Ascending and descending describes the direction of the transpositions, not necessarily each interval within the pattern.